MuhmdHsn313/IQPlayer/README.md

 ## 2. Install

 ### Android
-Ensure the following permission is present in your Android Manifest file, located in <project root>/android/app/src/main/AndroidManifest.xml:
+Ensure the following permission is presented in your Android Manifest file, located in <project root>/android/app/src/main/AndroidManifest.xml:
 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 ```
 The Flutter project template adds it, so it may already be there.
 ### IOS

 Warning: The video player is not functional on iOS simulators.
-An iOS device must be used during development/testing.
+An IOS device must be used during development/testing.

-Add the following entry to your Info.plist file, located in <project root>/ios/Runner/Info.plist:
+Add the following entry into your Info.plist file, located in <project root>/ios/Runner/Info.plist:

 ```
 <key>NSAppTransportSecurity</key>